mikkihugo/cpdnscluster-hostbill/README.md

-# Hostbill cPanel DNS Cluster Plugin
+# Hostbill cPanel DNS Cluster Plugin ---- NOT WORKING

 ## Overview
 This plugin integrates Hostbill as a DNS Cluster backend for cPanel, allowing cPanel servers to manage DNS records through Hostbill's API.
 It provides a seamless way to synchronize DNS zones, add/remove records, and handle DNS management across multiple servers.